Bioconductor/BiocWorkshops/Lawrence_GenomicRanges.knit.md

 ##   seqinfo: 455 sequences (1 circular) from hg38 genome
 ```

-The `coverage` function quantifies the degree of overlap for all
+The `coverage` function counts how many ranges overlap each position
-the ranges in a *GRanges* object.
+in the sequence universe of a *GRanges* object.

 ```r